Marmelodov/PromptCrafter-API/docs/tutorials/view-logs.md

 ## Build the request

-To view logs, send a `GET` request to the `/logs` endpoint.
+View logs by sending a `GET` request to the `/logs` endpoint.
 You can either retrieve all logs associated with your account or filter them to see only the logs for a specific prompt.

 ### Headers

 Add the following header to your request:

 - `Authorization: Bearer {your_token}` authenticates you as the user.
-Replace `{your_token}` with the bearer token you received after logging in.
+Replace `{your_token}` with your Bearer token.

 ### Query parameters